 References and Resolve

 One of the most important and tricky parts in implementing a custom language PSI is resolving references.
-Resolving references gives users the ability to navigate from a PSI element usage (accessing a variable, calling a method, etc.) to the declaration of that element (the variable's definition, a method declaration, and so on).
+Resolving references allows users to navigate from a PSI element usage (accessing a variable, calling a method, etc.) to the declaration of that element (the variable's definition, a method declaration, and so on).

 PSI References